Tonight

 Just ignore that bright moon up there

 A growing number of amateur astronomers and most professional astronomers do not look through their telescopes but instead, use them to image the sky.
 To their surprise, they have learned that a significant amount of moonlight does not interfere with their images.
-Using special filters to remove moonlight and taking multiple images to stack – to increase contrast – they can image up to nearly full moon and still get good images.
+Using special filters to remove moonlight and taking multiple images to stack – to increase contrast – they can image up to nearly the full moon and still get good images.

 And if the moon is out while you are stargazing, look at everything else first and then enjoy the view of the moon through binoculars or telescopes.
 That’s because the moon is so bright, you won’t see anything dim afterwards.